 This PowerPoint provides an overview of the academic atmosphere and expectations of American university, and offers guidelines for a healthy academic learning experience.
 A live version of this workshop is also available during Fall semester orientation.

 Pertinent to F1 visa holders, these workshops cover the rules and procedures for obtaining off campus work authorization both prior to completion of study and post completion of study, including curricular practical training (CPT) and optional practical training (OPT.)
 You must be in legal F-1 Status for one academic year prior to applying for OPT or CPT.

 Please note, you are required to complete the CPT or OPT employment workshop prior to applying for either CPT or OPT.
 This is a self-enrollable Canvas course.

 Travel and Re-entry to the U.S.

 ISSS will review the visa application process and issues surrounding re-entry into the U.S. such as security clearance, special registration procedures, legislation affecting visa application, travel to Canada and Mexico.
-Important if you will be travelling out of the U.S., especially if you will need to apply for a U.S. entry visa.
-Travel signatures may also be obtained at this workshop.
+Important if you will be traveling out of the U.S., especially if you will need to apply for a U.S. entry visa.
+Travel signatures will also be discussed at this workshop.

 Pertinent to H, F & J visa holders, this session provides an overview of the requirements and procedures for filing a non-resident U.S. Income Tax return utilizing GLACIER Tax Preparation Software.